hsutter/cppfront/docs/other/regex_status.md

  - [x] m                Treat the string being matched against as multiple lines.
 That is, change "^" and "$" from matching the start of the string's first line and the end of its last line to matching the start and end of each line within the string.
  - [x] s                Treat the string as single line.
 That is, change "." to match any character whatsoever, even a newline, which normally it would not match.
  - [x] x and xx         Extend your pattern's legibility by permitting whitespace and comments.
 Details in "/x and /xx"
  - [x] n                Prevent the grouping metacharacters () from capturing.
-This modifier, new in 5.22, will stop $1, $2, etc... from being filled in.
+This modifier will stop $1, $2, etc... from being filled in.
  - [ ] c                keep the current position during repeated matching
 ```